Crossword Who's Who - G

 He grew up in Oxford, where his father was Dean of Oriel College, and read classics at King's College, Cambridge, until the war intervened.
 He joined the RAF, later returning to King's, this time to read theology, and was subsequently ordained, eventually becoming a vicar in Huntingdonshire.

 His first puzzle for The Guardian appeared in July 1958.
 At that time setters were anonymous, but in December 1970 pseudonyms were introduced and Araucaria was born.
 He began compiling crosswords full-time in the late 1970s.
-Besides Araucaria's cryptic crosswords in The Guardian, for which he produces around six per month, he also sets around a third of the quick crosswords for The Guardian, cryptic crosswords as Cinephile in the Financial Times, puzzles for the crossword magazine 1 Across, and personal crosswords by request.
+Besides Araucaria's cryptic crosswords in The Guardian, for which he produced around six per month, he also set cryptic crosswords as Cinephile in the Financial Times, puzzles for the crossword magazine 1 Across, and personal crosswords by request.

 John Grant was born in Lancashire 29 October 1923 and died 16 July 2012, aged 88.
 He was crossword editor of The Times from 1983 to 1995, and continued to be active as a compiler into his eighties.
 He is credited with compiling some 700 Times crossword puzzles.